mlc-mlapis/docs/src/documentation/environment-variables/helper-variables.md

 #### `access_key`
-🔒 Access key to grant permission of using the object storage.
+🔒 Access key to grant permission for using the object storage.

 #### `secret`
-🔒 Secret key to grant permission of using the object storage.
+🔒 Secret key to grant permission for using the object storage.

 #### `quotaGBytes`
 🔒 Upper bound for the maximum storage consumption.